ashki23/General-notes/README.md

       before_body: script.html (your script file)
       after_body: footer.html (your footer file)
     css: styles.css (your css file)
+    keep_md: TRUE
 ---
 ```

-You can find more details [here](https://bookdown.org/yihui/rmarkdown/html-document.html).
+Last line, `keep_md: TRUE`, keeps a Markdown (md) file including codes and outputs.
+You may use the md file in your GitHub or GitLab repositories.
+Another method is using `output: github_document` to keep the md file for your Git repositories.
+You may find more details about YAML header [here](https://bookdown.org/yihui/rmarkdown/html-document.html).

 ## Manual Breaks